 In the fall midterm elections of 2010, Republicans gained the majority in the House of Representatives.
 They wanted to extend EGTRRA for two years.
 Democrats agreed except they didn't want to prolong the tax breaks for individuals earning $200,000 or more and for families earning equal to or more than $250,000.

 The Obama tax cuts of 2010 extended most of the Bush tax cuts.
 It reinstated the estate tax, although at a lower rate.
 Obama also extended unemployment benefits and cut payroll taxes.
-In 2012, the cuts were made permanent as part of the deal to avoid the fiscal cliff.
-The only change was it restored the top tax bracket to 39.5 percent.
+In 2013, the cuts were made permanent as part of the deal in 2012 to avoid the fiscal cliff.
+Among other changes, it restored the top tax bracket to 39.6%.

 EGTRRA was one of the reasons the debt doubled during President Bush’s administration.
 It increased by almost $6 trillion.
 Other reasons included lower tax receipts from the recession, the bank bailout bill, and increased military spending for the War on Terror.